kimo-san/eazy-microbit-cpp/README.md

 # eazy-microbit-cpp

-Coding on C++ for microbit has been made a bit easier.
+Coding on C++ for microbit has been made easier.
 **Thanks to this repository: https://github.com/carlosperate/docker-microbit-toolchain.**

 ## Installation